Let’s face it; financial data has a reputation for being boring and a financial presentation can fill even the most devoted professionals with dread.

 1. Communicate the story behind the data

 You don't need to be a born storyteller to do this, you just have to go a bit deeper.
-So rather than simply saying 'These are the projections for next year', go further and and talk about where that projection has come from, what has and can still influence it, and why it's important for your audience to know.
+So rather than simply saying 'These are the projections for next year' or 'these are our business goals', go further and and talk about where that projection has come from, what has and can still influence it, and why it's important for your audience to know.

 But, remember this: keep it simple.
 In the words of the great Steve Jobs:

 'That’s been one of my mantras – focus and simplicity.'